 The kindness gnome can visit for as little or as long as you want, can bring treats, or simply challenge your children to try new kindness tasks.
-The point of creating kindness gnomes is that they can be a flexible tradition for your family or classroom that meets the needs of your children.
+The point of creating kindness gnomes is that they can be a flexible tradition for your family or classroom that meets your children's needs.

 My wish for the Kindness Gnomes...

-My wish for sharing my special kindness gnomes with my community is that anyone who adopts the tradition, finds joy is the magic behind it.
-Nature is magical, Christmas is magical, and children should experiance that magic.
+My wish for sharing my special kindness gnomes with my community is that anyone who adopts the tradition finds joy in the magic behind it.
+Nature is magical, Christmas is magical, and children should experience that magic.
 The most important thing to remember is kindness gnomes are not a tool for behavioural management and would never shame or express disappointment in children, they are a positive and encouraging bunch.
 Thank you for respecting the tradition if you choose to adopt it in your home or classroom.

 Read the Story Here...